 To boost the sustainable transition we need to build new infrastructures and industries.
 But, building more infrastructures and industries creates additional pressure and further accelerates climate change.
 So, how do we go about this Catch 22?
 Sustainable Development Goal 9, which seeks to build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation, … Sigue leyendo SDG9: From Catch 22 to catch me if you can

 To succeed in the transition framed within the UN Sustainable Development Goals, sustainability needs to deal with the uncertainty that emerges from one of the most challenging questions it eventually encounters: 'What will humans do?'
 (Busch & Harris).
 No matter how good the governance or technological solutions being available, their success is eventually determined by … Sigue leyendo SDG16: To connect physically, psychologically, and spiritually while leaving a minimum carbon footprint behind

-“Buy land, my son.
+“Take care of the land, my son.
 They don’t make it anymore!” was the advice one farmer, whom I met some years ago, was given by his father.
 The man inherited a big farm right on the outskirts of a fast-developing city.
-The laws that stipulate the land use in that region dictate that, in order to remain … Sigue leyendo SDG15: Biodiversity, resilience, and photosynthesis
+The laws that stipulate the land use in that region dictate that, in … Sigue leyendo SDG15: Biodiversity, resilience, and photosynthesis

 Education is the lifeblood of society.
 It reflects its structures and relations as no other human activity.
 After all, knowledge is power, and the way knowledge is shared shows how power is structured in society.
 When education follows that Foucauldian notion that we are not mere receptors of actions of power but instead its vessels, … Sigue leyendo SDG4: Learn to live with nature and with each other